Putting the Brakes on Avoidable Skin Conditions

 “Smoking affects the entire body and when it is put under stress,” Dr. Nick Lowe said in an interview with London’s Daily Mail.
 “The brain diverts vitamins away from your skin to be used elsewhere.
 Nicotine also reduces blood flow to the lower living layer of skin, or dermis, which results in less oxygen being delivered.
 Skin becomes sallow and the regularity and quality of cell production deteriorate, leading to dry, flaky skin that is less resilient to external stresses.”
 (Ref.
 2)

-Cutting cigarettes out of your life and restoring the nutrients your skin needs – through our Core Wellness Activators, including Total Balance, Kiwi-Klenz and Omega 3 range as well as our skin care products that provide nutrients that penetrate deep into the skin – you can help reverse the signs of aging brought on by cigarettes, including the appearance of those pesky wrinkles around your mouth.
+Cutting cigarettes out of your life and restoring the nutrients your skin needs – through our Core Wellness sets, including Total Balance, Kiwi-Klenz and Omega 3 range as well as our skin care products that provide nutrients that penetrate deep into the skin – you can help reverse the signs of aging brought on by cigarettes, including the appearance of those pesky wrinkles around your mouth.

 There are few skin problems more preventable than sun damage.
 Wearing wide-brimmed hats, eating the right foods to protect your skin, and keeping your exposure to the sun during the hours when the sun’s rays are strongest to sensible periods to avoid burning and dressing properly can go a long way toward protecting your skin from damage when you head outside.